Trainer Specification (RRN)

 Note: NAPPI uk will need a current certificate of in-person training (online first aid training is not acceptable).

-All trainers must have a professional qualification, or have completed a programme of relevant vocational training, having received a qualification within health, education or social care.
+All trainers must have a professional qualification, or have completed a programme of relevant vocational training within health, education or social care.

 Note: This will need to be at Level 3 or above e.g. Implement Positive Behaviour Support Level 3.